Reference: 1232

 Baobab seeds are round, bean-shaped, brown, and about the size of a small marble, weighing approximately 3 decigrams.
 They are often used to create ethnic jewelry.

-Baobab is an exceptional nutritional resource, particularly through its naturally dry fruit pulp.
-Rich in vitamin C, fiber, and antioxidants, this powder is used to create refreshing drinks, smoothies, or to enrich culinary preparations.
-The seeds, meanwhile, are pressed to obtain a precious oil for cosmetics or roasted to serve as a coffee substitute.
+The Baobab is an outstanding nutritional resource, particularly through its naturally dry fruit pulp.
+This powder is used to create refreshing drinks, smoothies, or to enrich culinary preparations.
+As for the seeds, they are pressed to obtain a precious cosmetic oil or roasted to serve as a coffee substitute.

-Medicinally and artisanally, almost every part of the tree is utilized by local populations.
+From a craftsmanship perspective, almost every part of the tree is utilized by local populations.
 The fibrous and resilient bark is harvested without killing the tree to manufacture ropes, fishing nets, and sturdy fabrics.
-In traditional pharmacopeia, the leaves are consumed as infusions or powder for their anti-inflammatory and febrifuge properties, helping to combat fever and intestinal disorders.

-Finally, it plays a fundamental ecological and social role as a shelter and reservoir.
-Its massive, fibrous trunk can store massive amounts of water, constituting a vital reserve during the dry season in arid zones.
-Beyond practicality, it often serves as a "palaver tree," a central gathering point for community life, while providing a crucial habitat for numerous bird and bat species.
+Finally, it plays a fundamental ecological and social role as both a shelter and a reservoir.
+Its massive, fibrous trunk can store vast amounts of water, providing a vital reserve during the dry season in arid zones.
+Beyond practical aspects, it often serves as a "palaver tree," a central gathering point for community life, while offering a crucial habitat for numerous bird and bat species.

 Needs well-aerated and exceptionally well-draining soil.
 High-quality horticultural potting soil works perfectly.
 A small amount of clay pebbles or sand can be added to the substrate.